Microsoft HoloLens mixed reality device – test and review

 Natural is the keyword, indeed.
 Historically, most VR and augmented reality devices have been quite tech-oriented, heavy, and “muscular”, while the solution proposed by Microsoft is relatively simple, light-weight, and “human-oriented”, so to speak.

-I can’t honestly affirm that my experience was either mind-blowing or very spectacular; nevertheless, I haven’t experienced that “fatigue” which is typical of all VR headsets; I guess you can wear this headset for hours.
+I can’t honestly affirm that my experience was either mind-blowing or very spectacular; nevertheless, I haven’t experienced that “fatigue” that is typical of all VR headsets; I guess you can wear this headset for hours.

 Letting gaming and entertainment aside, this could potentially be an ideal device for design-oriented applications, and in many fields related to medical sciences, industrial manufacturing, cultural heritage, and the like.
 In a nutshell, for serious applications, rather than for fun.